gardenlinux/gardenlinux/tests/README.md

 Notes for AWS credentials:
 - credentials must be supplied by having them ready in `~/.aws/config` and `~/.aws/credentials`
   - The `aws configure` command can be used to create these files.
-- `~/.aws` gets mounted into the container that executes the integration tests
+- `~/.aws` gets mounted into the container that executes the platform tests
 - While using MFA, a dedicated MFA session must be created.
   - This can be achieved by executing the following command (requires login)
     ```